-As outlined in this memo, Staff has conducted a comprehensive analysis of the subject applications and has determined the applicant's proposal meets the general requirements for Major Development Plan approval relative to concurrency.
+Staff has conducted a comprehensive analysis of the subject applications and has determined the applicant's proposal meets the general requirements for Major Development Plan approval relative to concurrency.

-Staff does not object to some of the code modifications requested, such as the number of parking spaces provided, dead-end parking corridor, ramp driveway widths, building setbacks, and landscape buffer to the north.
+Staff does not object to some of the code modifications requested, such as the number of parking spaces provided, dead-end parking corridor, building setbacks, and landscape buffer to the north.
 Staff recognizes that some modifications are consistent with the new RAC zoning of the property, such as, the size of the one -bedroom units and the parking required.
-Also, under the applicable Code, 847 spaces are required for the project, a deficiency of 13%.
-Based on the parking requirements of the new RAC zoning, the project provides 72 spaces more than the number required by the applicable Code.
+Under the applicable Code, 723 spaces are required for the project, a deficiency of 78 spaces (11.8%).
+Based on the parking requirements of the new RAC zoning, the project provides 83 parking spaces more than the number required by the applicable Code.
 Therefore, staff does not object to such modifications.
 However, staff cannot support the application as the proposal far exceeds the maximum density permitted for mixed use projects contemplated by the applicable Planned Redevelopment Overlay District zoning and the current RAC regulations of the area.

-Should the Planning and Zoning Board decide to recommend approval of the applications to the City Commission, approval should be subject to the following conditions:
+Should the City Commission decide to approve the applications, approval should be subject to the following conditions: